amadeus4dev/developer-guides/docs/resources/flights.md

 Self-Service users must work with an airline consolidator that can issue tickets on your behalf.
 In that case, the payment is not processed by the API but directly between you and the consolidator.
-Adding a form of payment into the Flight Create Orders API will be rejected by error INVALID FORMAT.
+Adding a form of payment to the Flight Create Orders API will be rejected by error INVALID FORMAT.

 ### Price discrepancy

 The price of airfare fluctuates constantly.
-Creating an order for a flight whose price is no longer valid at the time of booking will trigger the following error:
+Creating an order for a flight, the price of which is no longer valid at the time of booking will trigger the following error:

 ```json